m-wojnar/reinforced-lib/docs/source/examples.rst

     :lineno-start: 73

     rl = RLib(
-        agent_type=ThompsonSampling,
+        agent_type=agent_type,
+        agent_params=agent_params,
         ext_type=IEEE_802_11_ax_RA
     )

-    exp = Experiment(mempool_key, mem_size, "rlib-sim", ns3_path)
+    exp = Experiment(mempool_key, memory_size, 'ra-sim', ns3_path)
     var = Ns3AIRL(memblock_key, Env, Act)

-In line 73, we create an instance of RLib by supplying the Thompson sampling agent and the 802.11ax environment extension.
+In line 73, we create an instance of RLib by supplying the appropriate, parametrized agent and the 802.11ax environment extension.
-We define the ns3-ai experiment in line 78 by setting the memory key, the memory size, the name of the ns-3 scenario, and the path to the ns3 root directory.
-In line 79, we create a handler to the shared memory interface by providing an arbitrary key and the previously defined environment and action structures.
+We define the ns3-ai experiment in line 79 by setting the memory key, the memory size, the name of the ns-3 scenario, and the path to the ns3 root directory.
+In line 80, we create a handler to the shared memory interface by providing an arbitrary key and the previously defined environment and action structures.

 .. code-block:: python
     :linenos:
-    :lineno-start: 81
+    :lineno-start: 82

     try:
         ns3_process = exp.run(ns3_args, show_output=True)